ChefJayPeek/FAM/README.md

-# FAM Websit for the FAM alliance in STFC
+# FAM Website for the FAM alliance in STFC